adshayanB/finance-projects/README.md

 Project 4: Daily Returns - A Python Script that plots S&P Returns and Stock Price over ten years.

-Project 5: Economic Indicators - A Python Script that plots Economic Indicators of the EU.
+Project 5: Economic Indicators - A Python Script that plots Economic Indicators of the EU using Plotly to graph data.

+Project 6: A python script that builds and compares balance sheets using Plotly to plot data.